From Strategy to Execution: Finding Effectiveness

 But that shift will not happen on its own.
 Execution work might not be glamorous.
 It occurs during working sessions, replanning documents, and alignment meetings.
 That is where the real leverage lives.

-If strategy sets the direction, execution is what gets you there.
-That’s where companies fall short.
+If strategy sets the direction, execution is what gets organizations there.
+That is where many fall short.
 Closing the execution gap is the work.

-Start with a key stalled initiative that would have a significant impact on your business if successful.
-Document exactly where it stands today versus where it should be.
-The gap analysis will show you which of the eight essential execution steps outlined earlier to focus on first.
+A useful starting point is identifying a key stalled initiative that would have a significant impact if successfully completed.
+Documenting where it stands today versus where it should be will surface which of the eight essential steps to focus on first.

-Then, the patterns you uncover will likely reveal themselves in other initiatives, which you will then be able to address effectively as well.
+The patterns that emerge will likely appear across other initiatives, which can then be addressed effectively as well.

-Solving your execution challenges will create both momentum and credibility for tackling other projects and move your business forward.
+Solving one execution challenge will create the momentum and credibility to tackle other projects and move the organization forward.